fingo/spata/readme.md

 ### Configuration

-`CSVParser` is configured through `CSVConfig` being parameter to its constructor.
+`CSVParser` is configured through `CSVConfig`, which is a parameter to its constructor.
 A more convenient way may be a builder-like method, which takes the defaults provided by `CSVParser` object and allows altering selected parameters:
 ```scala